tonysolent/tonysolent/README.md

 - 👋 Hi, I’m @tonysolent
-- 👀 I’m interested in AI, VR and machine learning.
+- 👀 I’m interested in AI, VR and Machine Learning.
 - 🌱 I’m currently learning Java,Python,C++,R, Go and Kotlin
 - 💞️ I’m looking to collaborate with software developers
 - 📫 How to reach me follow me on my official github account.
 This is university use only.